WCMC (AM)

 WCMC (1230 AM) is a radio station broadcasting an oldies format.
 Licensed to Wildwood, New Jersey, United States, the station is currently owned by The Jersey Giant WMID, LLC.
 Its studios are located in Ocean City, and its transmitter is located on West 19th Avenue in North Wildwood.

 WCMC carries the live radio broadcast of the Philadelphia Phillies.
-Prior to 2010, the station carried an adult standards format and featured programming from ABC Radio's Timeless satellite feed.
+Prior to 2010, the station carried an adult standards format and featured programming from Citadel Media's Timeless satellite feed.
 In 2010, the station began simulcasting sister station WMID.

 In September 2023, Equity Communications sold WMID and WCMC to Rick Brancadora under the name The Jersey Giant WMID, LLC.
 The sale took effect in mid-December 2023.